How to finance a boat: Lender options and alternatives

 Key takeaways

-• Online lenders, credit unions, traditional banks and specialty marine financing lenders may offer a variety of different boat loan options.
+- Online lenders, credit unions, traditional banks and specialty marine financing lenders may offer a variety of boat loan options.

-If your sights are set on buying a boat so you can set sail whenever you want, you may need to get a boat loan to make that dream a reality.
+If your sights are set on buying a boat, you may need to get a boat loan to make that dream a reality.
 Boat loans are a type of installment loan that is used specifically for the purchase of a vessel.
-These loans can be secured or unsecured and typically have repayment terms of two to 15 years.
+These loans can be secured or unsecured and typically have repayment terms between two and 15 years.

-You’ll have to consider many factors before getting a boat, and your credit score is the main one.
+When you are considering buying a boat, be sure you know your credit score.
 Lenders check your credit score to determine your creditworthiness.
 Secured boat loans may require higher credit scores than auto loans.

 The higher your score, the more you can borrow at lower rates and longer terms.
 You may also have a lower down payment requirement than if you have a lower credit score.
 If your score isn’t in the good-to-excellent range, you may want to focus on unsecured personal loans to finance your boat.

 If you’re looking at a boat in a particular price range, use a boat loan calculator to get an idea of how much your payment will be.
-Compare the payment for a short term versus a longer-term loan.
+Compare the monthly payments based on the potential loan term and interest rates you may qualify for.

-A short term will pay your boat off faster with less total interest, while a longer term will save you money monthly, but cost you more over time.
-Include costs such as taxes, registration, insurance and ongoing maintenance in the total loan amount unless you plan to pay those costs in cash.
+A short term will pay your boat off faster with less total interest, while a longer term will have a lower monthly payment but cost more over time.
+Include costs such as taxes, registration, insurance and ongoing maintenance in the total loan amount — unless you plan to pay those costs in cash.

 Online lenders usually allow you to upload your documents, and certain banks and credit unions may also allow digital copies.
 To prevent delays, make sure you take legible pictures or scans of them.